 Apply a backup policy

 To apply a backup policy to your Azure VMs, follow these steps:

-Go to Backup center and click +Backup from the Overview tab.
+Go to Backup center and select +Backup from the Overview tab.

-Select Azure Virtual machines as the Datasource type and select the vault you have created.
-Then click Continue.
+On the Start: Configure Backup blade, select Azure Virtual machines as the Datasource type and select the vault you have created.
+Then select Continue.